"A Doberman is a hobby - not just a pet."

 My goal when breeding - any breed - is to produce dogs which would find favor with those who knew the breed best.
-I like "old fashioned" dogs, meaning those closest to what the originators of the breed had in mind - NOT WHAT BREEDING FOR SHOW RING FADS HAS PRODUCED.
+I like "old fashioned" dogs, meaning those closest to what the originators of the breed had in mind - NOT WHAT YEARS OF BREEDING FOR EXTREME SHOW RING FADS HAS PRODUCED.

-European bred Dobermans are coming back into fashion, and some "Euro" breeders make silly claims and charge silly prices.
 I trained my first police K9 Doberman in 1979, titled my first Doberman in schutzhund in 1981.
 I know the breed and I love the breed - and I pride myself on representing my dogs honestly.